krzysiek84/mac-image-labeling/README.md

 ## Installation

 XCode is required.
 Open Project in XCode and run it.
-Application should be very easy to use, there is [tutorial](Mac App/ImageLabeling/welcome_text.md) too.
+Application should be easy to use, there is also tutorial displayed when app is started.